 An alternate way to present the awards is to announce the winner first, and then reveal the award.
 This works great for smaller groups or more informal gatherings.
-Get the winner in front of the group with a round of applause ("This next award goes to Dave Chapman!").
+Get the winner in front of the group with a round of applause ("This next award goes to Troy Wahl!").
 Then lead into a funny story or unique characteristic about that person.
 Finally, reveal the name of the award for the big payoff.
 A simple exchange may go like this:

-"Dave, you're known around the workplace for a lot of things [this buildup alone may elicit laughter].
-But perhaps you're best known for your willingness to eat anything people leave in the breakroom.
-So we're proud to present you with this prestigious award, The Human Vulture Award for eating anything found lying around!"
+"Troy, you're known around here for a lot of things [this buildup alone may elicit laughter].
+But perhaps you're best known for your inability to stay focused for more than two seconds.
+So we're proud to present you with this prestigious award, The ADD Award for most likely to be distracted by - look, something shiny!"